LQXshane/500c1face/Database/README.md

 * Witch101_LipsticksDB

->originally collected information during development process.
+> originally collected information during development process.
 All info is now on the server.
 A manual is also included to show how to upload the forementioned info onto EC2 instances.

 * timecoverspider

->a successful attempt to crawl images from time magazine website.
+> A successful attempt to crawl images from time magazine website.
 We should dig deep into this and develop our own crawler for beauty products.

 * backlog

->some other expolartory moves I made.
+> Some other expolartory moves I made.
+Contains very informative dbs if one wants to look into face recognition(w.r.t makeups)

 * test_connection.jpg

->A demo to show sucessful connection between MySQL and other functionalities.
+> A demo to show sucessful connection between MySQL and other functionalities.